matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 One of the luxuries of a PhD in applied maths / computer science is the possibility to work from home.
-By possibility, I imply both the technical feasibility (my project does not require special equipment), and social acceptability (the labs I worked in were not enforcing presenteeism).
+By possibility, I imply both the technical feasibility (my project does not require special equipment), and social acceptability (I never worked in labs enforcing presenteeism).

-Of course, working from home or from my corner coffee shop once every other week as a break is very different from these exceptional circumstances.
-I must also highlight I do not have to take care of children or sick family members, which comes as a priority, big congrats to those who manage it.
-This post should not be seen as how things should be done, simply how I cope and as a list of ideas to pick up or ignore if you are in a similar situation.
+Of course, working from home or from my usual corner coffee shop once every other week is very different from these exceptional circumstances.
+I should also highlight I do not have to take care of children or sick family members, which comes as a priority, big congrats to those who manage it.
+This post should not be seen as how things should be done, simply how I cope and as a list of ideas to pick from if you are in a similar situation.
 The context is also very special for me as I just moved to the UK for an academic visit at the University of Edinburgh, I had just settled at a new city, flat and office when things started to escalate.

 {{< tweet 1231514372729688064 >}}

-I decided to stay in Edinburgh and not come back to France, because the trip itself would be irresponsible, travelling through the UK, sleeping in London and then crossing the border with continental Europe, but also because I was settled in comfortably enough to spend the rough months of the epidemic here.
+I decided to stay in Edinburgh instead of coming back to France because the trip itself would be irresponsible, travelling through the UK, sleeping in London and then crossing the border with continental Europe, but also because I was settled in comfortably enough to spend the rough months of the epidemic here.